Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • You can store and restore Microsoft 365 backups to and from the cloud.

-• It works well with software and hardware for any size organization.
+• It works well with software and hardware for organizations of any size.

 • You can integrate PowerProtect with existing environments.